hquan212/YchartsTakeHomeBackEnd/README.md

 ## Assumptions

-This project assumes that you can sell a stock that you do now own. _short shell_ the stock.
+This project assumes that you can sell a stock that you do not own (_short shell_ the stock).
 It also assumes that the data input will always have the same format.

 To calculated reconciliation will be a file called recon.out under the output directory.